AMDmi3/gopro-rename/README.md

 ## Requirements

-Only python interpreter is required, both python 2.x and 3.x are supported
+Only python interpreter is required, of version 3.8 or higher

 ## Author